vespperhq/docs/docs/02-Getting started/02-Configure & connect.md

 ### Create a knowledge graph

 Creating a knowledge graph is a crucial step in the setup process.
-It allows Merlinn to search contextual information that might be relevant for the investigation.
+It allows Vespper to search contextual information that might be relevant for the investigation.

 Here is a short video that demonstrates how to create a knowledge graph.
 It usually takes 5-30 minutes (depending on the amount of data) to create a knowledge graph, so we skipped the waiting to show the final result: